U.S. Energy Information Administration logo

 Quick Facts

-• In 2020, Florida consumed less energy per capita than all but six other states, but it was the fourth-largest energy-consuming state overall and used about seven times more energy than it produced.
+• In 2021, Florida consumed less energy per capita than all but six other states, but it was the third-largest energy-consuming state.
+Overall, Florida uses more than seven times as much energy as it produces.

-• Despite the economic impacts of the COVID-19 pandemic, Florida's many tourists helped make the state the nation's third-highest motor gasoline consumer in 2020 and the second-highest jet fuel user in 2021.
+• Florida's many tourists, as well as its large population, help make the state the nation's third-highest motor gasoline consumer and the second-highest jet fuel user.

-• Florida is the second-largest producer of electricity after Texas, and natural gas fueled about 74% of Florida's total electricity net generation in 2021.
+• Florida is the nation's second-largest producer of electricity after Texas.
+In 2022, natural gas fueled about 74% of Florida's total electricity net generation, nuclear power supplied about 12%, and renewable resources and coal provided almost all the rest.

-• Florida's residential sector, where more than 9 in 10 households use electricity for home heating and air conditioning, consumes more than half (54%) of the electricity used in Florida, the largest share of any state.
+• In 2022, Florida's residential sector, where more than 9 in 10 households use electricity for home heating and air conditioning, consumed 54% of the electricity used in Florida, the largest share of any state.

 More Data & Analysis in Florida